uppedtrout/Better-config/README.md

 They are strangers to charity
 They ignore prayers
 They scoff at wishes
-They are vermin that come forth from the Mountains of MASHUDownloaded from www.holybooks.com Enemies of Our Master ENKI
+They are vermin that come forth from the Mountains of MASHU Enemies of Our Master ENKI
 They are the vengeance of the Ancient Ones
 Raising up difficulties